-Troy A. Broussard, a 1993 graduate of the LSU Paul M. Hebert Law Center, is an AV rated attorney and partner at the Lafayette office of Allen & Gooch.
-He is a member of the firm’s Litigation Group, and his practice is focused on SIU (Special Investigative Unit) assignments, parochial entity law, insurance coverage/defense, employment law, professional liability and general commercial liability.
+Troy A. Broussard, a 1993 graduate of the LSU Paul M. Hebert Law Center, is an AV-rated attorney and senior level partner at the Lafayette office of Allen & Gooch, where he has practiced for over 26 years.

-In addition to consulting with clients on a variety of legal issues, Troy also has extensive jury trial and appellate experience, representing clients in state and federal district courts, courts of appeal and the Louisiana Supreme Court.
-His clients include attorneys, health care providers, churches, schools, teachers, clergy, non-profits, employers and insurance carriers.
-He is an experienced and well respected speaker and has delivered lectures to lawyers, employers, administrators, clergy and numerous sections of the insurance claims industry.
+Troy has extensive jury trial and appellate experience, representing clients in state and federal district courts, courts of appeal and the Louisiana Supreme Court, and his clients include attorneys, health care providers, churches, schools, teachers, clergy, non-profits, employers and insurance carriers.
+He is also an experienced and well respected speaker and has delivered lectures to lawyers, employers, administrators, clergy and numerous sections of the insurance claims industry.

 Donna Helo vs. Notre Dame High School.
 A “zero” liability jury verdict was obtained in Acadia Parish in favor of several parochial entities in this lawsuit which involved allegations of interference with contract and defamation.